kopeio/networking/README.md

 **Status: Moving from experimental to alpha.**

-kope-routing is the easiest networking controller for kubernetes.
+kopeio-networking is the easiest networking controller for kubernetes.

 It is kubernetes-native, meaning that it uses the Kubernetes API to manage state (no second source of truth), and installation is simply a matter of installing a daemonset.